Skip to content

 In the case of Critical Incidents that have caused significant injury or harm, or involve imminent risk to the individual or others, UniSQ Security will immediately notify the appropriate emergency services.

 Following notification of emergency services, where applicable, and in all cases of Critical Incidents involving Students on campus, UniSQ Security will notify the Provost and the Incident Controller of the University's Crisis Management Team that a Student Critical Incident has occurred.
 The Provost will inform the Vice-Chancellor and the Associate Provost.
+In the event that the Associate Provost is unavailable, the Provost will nominate an appropriate Employee to take on the responsibilities of the Associate Provost, as set out in this Procedure, for as long as required.

 Critical Incidents involving Students on approved University travel (including overseas mobility and study programs) that do not occur on a University campus or University-managed accommodation, including outside Australia, will result in the activation of the University's Crisis Management Framework in order to ensure the welfare of the Student.